oppia/oppia-web-developer-docs/Google-Summer-of-Code-2024.md

 - When fetching multiple entities, do a single GET-MULTI call.
 Avoid executing a single GET call N times in a for loop.

 For (a):
-- Explain how you would efficiently fetch the info about translations for that piece of content from the backend.
+- Explain how you would efficiently fetch the info about translations for a piece of content from the backend.
 - Explain what updates your code will make to propagate the changes in the modal when the user clicks a non-Cancel button to confirm the changes.
 - Outline the acceptance test specs for the intended user flows in each of the following cases: the main content, multiple-choice options, text input responses, hints, and solutions.
 You can follow a similar pattern as given here: [Web QA Test Matrix (arranged by user type)](https://docs.google.com/spreadsheets/d/1O8EHiSAGrG0yoNUBz9E4DIwKNS8Rfsv_ffC4k1WK5jc/edit#gid=1275148408)